stacy-d-610/pdf-extractor/README.md

 To view the tables instead of or in addition to exporting the tables to an Excel file, import the tabulate library, used to display tables in a readable manner (commented out in the given script).

-Using the tabulate function, specifies the dataframe (df in this case, the code iterates over each of the dataframes extracted from the PDF) and what format the tables are to be displayed as (tablefmt = 'psql' means PostgreSQL style, but can also be displayed in other styles including grid and html).
+Use the tabulate function, to specify the dataframe (df in this case, the code iterates over each of the dataframes extracted from the PDF) and what format the tables are to be displayed as (tablefmt = 'psql' means PostgreSQL style, but can also be displayed in other styles including grid and html).